Everyone Should Know CPR, Because Everyone Has Power To Save Lives In Their Hands.

 - Sudden cardiac arrest is the leading cause of death in adults.

-- Most arrests occur in persons with underlying heart disease.
+- Most cardiac arrests occur in persons with underlying heart disease.

 - CPR doubles a person's chance of survival from sudden cardiac arrest.

-- 75% of all cardiac arrests happen in people's homes.
+- 75% of all cardiac arrests happens away from hospitals.

 - The typical victim of cardiac arrest is a man in his early 60's and a woman in her late 60's.